jfree/jfreesvg/README.md

     http://www.jfree.org/jfreegraphics2d/

-This is the first public release of JFreeGraphics2D, your feedback is very welcome.
+Version 1.0 was released on 31 July 2013 and the most recent version (1.1) was released on 16 August 2013.
+Changes since the initial release are listed towards the end of this file.

 Getting Started
 ---------------
-The Javadocs for the SVGGraphics2D and PDFDocument classes give examples for typical usage, and if you are already familiar with the Java2D APIs, then all you need to do is add jfreegraphics2d-1.0.jar to your classpath and start coding.
+The Javadocs for the SVGGraphics2D and PDFDocument classes give examples for typical usage, and if you are already familiar with the Java2D APIs, then all you need to do is add jfreegraphics2d-1.1.jar to your classpath and start coding.

 Oracle provides tutorials for Java2D here: